 Antibody humanization is a method to reduce the immunogenicity of antibodies from non-human species.
 It is often used to develop monoclonal antibodies for human administration by modifying protein sequences to increase similarity to antibody variants produced naturally in humans.
-Typically, this is done by grafting antibody complementarity-determining regions (CDRs) from the non-human antibody onto a human variable region framework, depending on if a human residue would affect binding affinity.
-If the non-human residue is maintained, this is called ‘back mutation’.1
+Typically, this is done by grafting antibody sequences such as complementarity-determining regions (CDRs) from the non-human antibody onto a human variable region framework, depending on whether a human residue would affect binding affinity.
+If the non-human residue is maintained, this is called "back mutation".1

 Deimmunization and tolerization are processes which can be used when fully humanized mAbs are still displaying immunogenicity due to epitope sequences in the antibody.
 Human T-cell epitopes may activate helper T-cells, causing the sustained production of antibodies and neutralization of the therapeutic effect.
 Deimmunization allows for the identification and removal of these epitopes using unspecific shielding approaches or site-directed mutagenesis, through either experimental or computational approaches.2,3